Free Event

 Learning Teams

-The Learning Team model, which was first developed by Wharton and emulated by other business schools, is the center of Wharton’s MBA leadership experience.
+The Learning Team model, which was first developed by Wharton and emulated by other business schools, is the center of Wharton’s leadership experience.
 This is based on the real business world where employees work together in teams structured on persuasive rather than positional leadership.
-This is your own living laboratory for you to build on your leadership skills.

 Cohorts and Clusters

-- During Pre-Tem, all Wharton full-time MBA students will be divided into a Cohort of 70 students (this includes your Learning Team) and a Cluster of about 210.
-You will attend your fixed courses together.
+During Pre-Term (Wharton's orientation experience), all Wharton full-time MBA students will be divided into a Cohort of 70 students (this includes your Learning Team) and a Cluster of about 210.
+You will attend your fixed courses together and bond with a diverse group of fellow students.

 International Study Opportunities

-Wharton’s MBA students get global perspectives and skills from their classmates, classes, learning opportunities in the international business environment, and a cross-cultural curriculum that encourages collaboration.
-Once admitted to Wharton, you will be immersed in a global community since ⅓ of their students are from outside the US each year.
+Wharton’s students get global perspectives and skills from their classmates, classes, learning opportunities in the international business environment, and a cross-cultural curriculum that encourages collaboration.
+Once admitted, you will be immersed in a global community since about one third of the student body are international students each year.

 Global Modular Courses (GMC)

-- This is a short, full-credit course in an intensive workshop format in a country relevant to the topic.
-Since 2012, participating countries have included Brazil, China, India, Israel, South Africa, and the United Kingdom.
+• This is a short, full-credit course in an intensive workshop format focused on a business challenge or opportunity in a country relevant to the topic.
+Since 2012, participating countries have included Brazil, China, India, Mexico, South Africa, and the United Kingdom.

 Global Immersion Program (GIP)

-- Since its inception in 1993, more than 1,800 Wharton MBA students have participated in this elective.
-In this course, you will get a high-level survey of the economic, cultural, and geopolitical drivers behind regions necessary in the global economy, then be able to experience it in-country.
+• Since its inception in 1993, more than 1,800 students have participated in this elective.
+In this course, you will get a high-level survey of the economic, cultural, and geopolitical drivers behind regions necessary in the global economy in on-campus sessions, then participate in an international study tour and prepare a final deliverable.

 Wharton-INSEAD Alliance

-- This integrated exchange with INSEAD allows Wharton students to explore interests in Europe and Asia.
-This is through INSEAD in Fontainebleau, France, and Singapore.
+• This integrated exchange with INSEAD, an international business school, allows students to explore interests in Europe and Asia through classes in Fontainebleau, France or Singapore.

 Joint Degree Programs